Q: What is Amazon EMR?

 Q: Can I get easy access to Application History without SSH’ing into the cluster?

 Yes.
 You have several options to get off-cluster access to persistent application user interfaces for Apache Spark, Tez UI and the YARN timeline server, several on-cluster application user interfaces, and a summary view of application history in the EMR console for all YARN applications.
 For more details, refer documentation.

 Q: What are EMR Notebooks?

 EMR Notebooks provide a managed environment, based on Jupyter Notebook, that allows data scientists, analysts, and developers to prepare and visualize data, collaborate with peers, build applications, and perform interactive analysis using EMR clusters.

 Q: What can I do with EMR Notebooks?

 You can use EMR Notebooks to build Apache Spark applications and run interactive queries on your EMR cluster with minimal effort.
-Multiple users can create serverless notebooks directly from the console, attach them to an existing shared EMR cluster, or provision a minimum 1-node cluster directly from the console and immediately start experimenting with Spark.
+Multiple users can create serverless notebooks directly from the console, attach them to an existing shared EMR cluster, or provision a cluster directly from the console and immediately start experimenting with Spark.
 You can detach notebooks and re-attach them to new clusters.
 Notebooks are auto-saved to S3 buckets, and you can retrieve saved notebooks from the console to resume work.
 EMR Notebooks are prepackaged with the libraries found in the Anaconda repository, allowing you to import and use these libraries in your notebooks code and use them to manipulate data and visualize results.
 Further, EMR notebooks have integrated Spark monitoring capabilities that you can use to monitor the progress of your Spark jobs and debug code from within the notebook.